What comes first in your heart?

 There will be times (after having a baby....a prolonged illness...etc) that will prevent us from going for a little while.
 When those times turn into months...and years...we have a problem.

-There will be times in our lives when we do not feel like being faithful – but that is when we must remember:
+being faithful – but that is when we must remember:

-We are faithful to what is first in our hearts.
+We are faithful to what is

 What is first in your heart?